 We will continue our normal practice of reviewing customer accounts to make sure everyone is paying the right amount.
-If you’re in the course of our regular reviews and there are any changes to your monthly payment we will reach out to you via email.
+Moreover, specific alterations to your payments will depend on which region you live in, how you pay for your energy and your account balance.
+If you’re in the course of our regular reviews and there are any changes to your monthly payment, we will reach out to you via email.

-If you provide 100% renewable energy, why are prices going up?So Energy buys 100% renewable electricity.
-This means that for every mwh (megawatt) of electricity we supply to you, we work with renewable generators to match that amount with a green certificate (or REGO).
+If you provide 100% renewable energy, why is the energy you supply affected by the price cap?So Energy buys 100% renewable electricity.
+For every mwh (megawatt) of electricity we supply to you, we work with renewable generators to match that amount with a green certificate (or REGO).

-The price we pay for wholesale energy is based on the blended prices of all sources of energy in the country, which includes wind, solar, coal, gas, and nuclear.
+The wholesale cost of energy is based on the blended prices of all sources of energy in the country, including wind, solar, coal, gas and nuclear.
 The price of energy is the same, no matter the origin and the cap on energy is based on the cost of all sources of energy.

-On average, about a third of the electricity from the grid is from renewable sources, while more than a third is powered by natural gas.
+On average, about two-thirds of the electricity from the grid is produced from renewable sources, while more than a third is powered by natural gas.
 Because gas is still needed in the mix to supply electricity to the country, the wholesale prices across the country are heavily influenced by the cost of generating from gas power stations.
-So even though it’s cheaper to generate energy from renewable sources, the price that suppliers and consumers pay is affected by these big increases in gas market.

 Find out more about our energy.